SpaceVim/SpaceVim/docs/layers/autocomplete.md

 ### Layer options

-You can customize the user experience of auto-completion with the following layer variables:
+You can customize the user experience of autocompletion with the following layer variables:

-1. `auto-completion-return-key-behavior` set the action to perform when the `Return`/`Enter` key is pressed, the possible values are:
+1. `auto_completion_return_key_behavior` set the action to perform when the `Return`/`Enter` key is pressed, the possible values are:
    - `complete` completes with the current selection
    - `smart` completes with current selection and expand snippet or argvs
    - `nil`
      By default it is `complete`.
-2. `auto-completion-tab-key-behavior` set the action to perform when the `TAB` key is pressed, the possible values are:
+2. `auto_completion_tab_key_behavior` set the action to
+   perform when the `TAB` key is pressed, the possible values are:
    - `smart` cycle candidates, expand snippets, jump parameters
    - `complete` completes with the current selection
    - `cycle` completes the common prefix and cycle between candidates
    - `nil` insert a carriage return
      By default it is `complete`.
-3. `auto-completion-delay` is a number to delay the completion after input in milliseconds, by default it is 50 ms.
+3. `auto_completion_delay` is a number to delay the completion after input in milliseconds, by default it is 50 ms.
-4. `auto-completion-complete-with-key-sequence` is a string of two characters denoting a key sequence that will perform a `complete` action if the sequence as been entered quickly enough.
+4. `auto_completion_complete_with_key_sequence` is a string of two characters denoting a key sequence that will perform a `complete` action if the sequence as been entered quickly enough.
 If its value is `nil` then the feature is disabled.
-5. `auto-completion-complete-with-key-sequence-delay` is the number of seconds to wait for the auto-completion key sequence to be entered.
+5. `auto_completion_complete_with_key_sequence_delay` is the number of seconds to wait for the autocompletion key sequence to be entered.
 The default value is 0.1 seconds.

 The default configuration of the layer is: